Michael Carvill

 LIFE OF MICHAEL

-Carvill has had a few scrapes since graduating with a BSc in mechanical engineering from Queen’s University, Belfast.
+Michael Carvill has had a few scrapes since graduating with a BSc in mechanical engineering from Queen’s University, Belfast.
 He was evicted from Sudan during the Islamic Revolution and trawled around the Philippines post the Ferdinand Marcos regime looking for gold.
-Then came Mozambique, which may have posed his career’s sternest challenge, when Kenmare almost went into liquidation in 2016.
+Then came Mozambique, which may have posed his career’s sternest challenge, with Kenmare almost going into liquidation in 2016.
 Having survived that test, Carvill is keeping it predictable at Kenmare.
 Relaxation involves sailing in his preferred retreat – Mullaghmore in County Sligo.